akora/focusui/README.md

 ## Design Philosophy

-The entire interface follows a left-to-right user journey: on the left hand side there are all the input streams, on the right hand side there are all the output streams, and in the middle there is the main action area.
+The entire interface follows a left-to-right user journey approach (this can be adjusted later): on the left hand side there are all the input streams, on the right hand side there are all the output streams, and in the middle there is the main action area.

 There are no menus, the interaction in the middle section is based on the actual content that's being displayed.